-A trading business allows you to import, export and wholesale goods to and from Indonesia, in order to import you would require an import license.
-As this will be a large-scale company, only wholesale trading is permitted.
+A trading business allows you to import, export, and wholesale goods to and from Indonesia.
+A Foreign Investment Trading business is considered as a large-scale company, therefore only wholesale trading is permitted, not retail.

-To promote local products, certain products are limited to be imported such as: ready-to-wear clothing, food and beverage, cosmetics, home appliances and some electronic devices.
+To promote and protect traditional industries, certain products are limited such as: ready-to-wear clothing, food and beverage, cosmetics, home appliances and some electronic devices.